-The constants refer to fixed values that the program may not alter during its execution.
+Constants refer to fixed values that the program may not alter during its execution.
 These fixed values are also called literals.

 Constants can be of any of the basic data types like an integer constant, a floating constant, a character constant, or a string literal.
-There are also enumeration constants as well.
+There are enumeration constants as well.

-The constants are treated just like regular variables except that their values cannot be modified after their definition.
+Constants are treated just like regular variables except that their values cannot be modified after their definition.

-Integer literals
+Integer Literals